paragonie/libgossamer/docs/security/Threat-Model.md

    after being verified by trusted third parties.
 These verifications can range from a simple spot check of the code to a full-blown security audit.

-   End users can decide which suppliers they trust, and for which kinds of attestations, and what threshold needs to be satisfied before an update is accepted.
+   End users can decide which providers they trust, and for which kinds of attestations, and what threshold needs to be satisfied before an update is accepted.
 These trust decisions are **NOT** advertised to the Gossamer network.
 2. The `RevokeUpdate` mechanism can be used to prevent systems from updating to a previously trusted software release after the compromise is discovered.

-### Theft of a Supplier's Signing Key
+### Theft of a Provider's Signing Key

-An unauthorized third party has obtained the signing key for a supplier, and intends to use it to sign malicious updates / keys on behalf of the supplier.
+An unauthorized third party has obtained the signing key for a provider, and intends to use it to sign malicious updates / keys on behalf of the provider.

 #### Gossamer Mitigations

 The optional **Super Provider** feature allows a single Provider for the entire network to handle extreme revocation scenarios.
-The Super Provider can revoke all updates/keys affected by the attacker and approve new verification keys for the compromised supplier.
+The Super Provider can revoke all updates/keys affected by the attacker and approve new verification keys for the compromised provider.

-For networks where the Super Provider isn't present, suppliers can minimize the blast radius of a potential compromise by using limited keys for day-to-day release signing.
+For networks where the Super Provider isn't present, providers can minimize the blast radius of a potential compromise by using limited keys for day-to-day release signing.
 (Limited keys can only be used for `AppendUpdate` messages.)

 In either scenario, the malicious updates and any compromised keys are to be revoked.

-In the worst case scenario (no Super Provider, a normal key was leaked), the supplier identity **MUST** be burned and all software moved to a new supplier identity.
+In the worst case scenario (no Super Provider, a normal key was leaked), the provider identity **MUST** be burned and all software moved to a new provider identity.
 The mechanism for this is out of scope for Gossamer (but is straightforward to implement).

 ### Government-Mandated Stealth Backdoor

-A government agency has demanded a stealth backdoor be introduced into some supplier's software.
+A government agency has demanded a stealth backdoor be introduced into some provider's software.

 They might go about this by issuing a court order under seal to the developers.